asyrjasalo/rfdocker/README.md

 Similarly, you can pass variable `RUN_ARGS` to `rfdocker` to e.g. define additional `docker run` arguments, e.g. to change the default volume mappings or networking.

-## Contributing
+## Building and hosting your own images

-Images are hosted in [Docker Hub, robotframework/rfdocker](https://hub.docker.com/r/robotframework/rfdocker).
+The rfdocker images are hosted in [Docker Hub, robotframework/rfdocker](https://hub.docker.com/r/robotframework/rfdocker).
 The version numbers correspond to the Robot Framework releases.

 **Since Robot Framework version 3.0.4, [Python 2 image is unmaintained](https://pythonclock.org).**

-The built images are smoke tested using `rfdocker` in the repo itself.
-You will benefit from the following scripts in distributing your own images as well.
+The images are built with `docker/Dockerfile.slimbuster`.
+The image is smoke tested using `rfdocker` in the repo itself.

+Robot Framework version is read from file `docker/rf_version`, and Python version from file `docker/python_version`.

-To build a new image:
+To build a new base image:

     docker/build_and_test_image

-The Robot Framework version is read from file `docker/rf_version`, and Python version from file `docker/python_version`.

-Remember to `docker login` for the next commands to push to a Docker registry.
+Remember to `docker login` for the next script to push to a Docker registry.

-To push the image to your private Docker registry (highly recommended):
+To push the image to your private Docker registry (which you should always do):

     REGISTRY_URL=https://your.private.registry/username \
       docker/tag_and_push_image